-17.4 INTERFACE SETTINGS
+21.4 LISTENER SETTINGS

-Listen Port This setting is the port that this interface will listen on for the control connection.
+Port This setting is the port that this interface will listen on for the control connection.
 Max Connections The setting determines the maximum number of simultaneous connections that can connect to this interface listener.
-Require Secure Control (Applies to FTP only) If enabled, only secure control connection will be allowed.
+Require Secure Control (FTP and FTPS only) If enabled, only secure control connections will be allowed.
 This is required to protect passwords from compromise on unsecured networks with FTP.
-Require Secure Data (Applies to FTP only) If enabled, only secure data connections will be allowed.
+Require Secure Data (FTP and FTPS only) If enabled, only secure data connections will be allowed.
 All directory listings and file transfers will be required to be encrypted.
-Don't Use External IP for Passive connections If this option is checked, Cerberus will always use the internal IP address when the incoming connection originates on the local network.
-Always Use Internal IP for plain FTP If this option is checked, Cerberus will always use the internal IP address when the incoming connection is plain FTP to ensure insecure FTP connections remain inside your network.
-Passive IP Options Auto Detect - If WAN IP auto detection is enabled then use the WAN IP for the PASV command, otherwise use the interface's IP.
+Require Session Reuse (FTP and FTPS only) If enabled, the setting ensures that passive data connections are always resumed from the correct Control connection to prevent anyone else from using the authenticated connection.
+Don't Use External IP for Passive connections (FTP and FTPS only) If this option is checked, Cerberus will always use the internal IP address when the incoming connection originates on the local network.
+Always Use Internal IP for plain FTP (FTP and FTPS only) If this option is checked, Cerberus will always use the internal IP address when the incoming connection is plain FTP to ensure insecure FTP connections remain inside your network.
+Passive IP Options (FTP and FTPS only) Auto Detect - If WAN IP auto detection is enabled then use the WAN IP for the PASV command, otherwise use the interface's IP.
 Specify PASV IP - Allows the administrator to specify what IP address is returned in response to a PASV command Use DNS service - Allows use of DNS names like www.cerberusftp.com.
 The address specified will be examined at regular intervals and the IP address that represents that DNS name will be used in PASV commands.
 Show Welcome Message If checked, the server will send a welcome message during user login for FTP/S, SSH SFTP, and the HTTP/S web client (note, some FTP and SFTP clients won't display the welcome message).
-Allow User Updates (Applies to HTTP/S only) If checked, the user will be allowed to update his or her personal account information (first name, last name, email, or telephone number) through the HTTP/S web client.
-Allow Web Account Requests (Applies to HTTP/S only) If checked, users can request new accounts through the HTTP/s web client.
-Company Name (Applies to HTTP/S only) The company name to display in the web client page title Logo Image (Applies to HTTP/S only) The logo image to display in the web client header.
+Allow User Updates (HTTP/S only) If checked, the user will be allowed to update his or her personal account information (first name, last name, email, or telephone number) through the HTTP/S web client.

+Allow Web Account Requests (HTTP/S only) If checked, users can request new accounts through the HTTP/s web client.
+Company Name (HTTP/S only) The company name to display in the web client page title Logo Image (HTTP/S only) The logo image to display in the web client header.
 This file's dimensions should be 230 by 70.
-Login Image (Applies to HTTP/S only) The image to display on the web client login page.
+Login Image HTTP/S only) The image to display on the web client login page.
 This file's dimensions should be 70 by 70.
 Default Web Directory List Count (Applies to HTTP/S only) The default number of entries that appear in the web client file list.
-Show Time zone on Dates (Applies to HTTP/S only) Toggles displaying time zone information for files and directories in the web client Display Local Time (Applies to HTTP/S only) Toggles between displaying server local time or UTC time for files and directories in the web client

-Configure CAPTCHA (Applies to HTTP/S only) Configures Google reCaptcha for the web client login and web requests pages.
+Show Time zone on Dates (Applies to HTTP/S only) Toggles displaying time zone information for files and directories in the web client Display Local Time (Applies to HTTP/S only) Toggles between displaying server local time or UTC time for files and directories in the web client Configure CAPTCHA (Applies to HTTP/S only) Configures Google reCaptcha for the web client login and web requests pages.
 Redirect requests to HTTP/S listener (Applies to HTTP only) Any requests that come in over this HTTP listener will be redirected to the same address using HTTPS.

-17.5 THE "DEFAULT" INTERFACES
+21.5 THE "DEFAULT" LISTENERS